ThinkingInTypes/ThinkingInTypes.github.io/Chapters/03_What_is_a_Type.md

     return x * 2

 print(f(5))      # 10, type is correct
+## 10
 print(f("hi"))   # This will actually raise a TypeError at runtime,
+## hihi
                  # because Python tries to do "hi" * 2 (which surprisingly works for strings by repetition!)
 ```

-This example is a bit tricky – Python will not error on `f("hi")` because `"hi" * 2` in Python is valid (it repeats the string, resulting in `"hihi"`).
+This example is a bit tricky--Python will not error on `f("hi")` because `"hi" * 2` in Python is valid (it repeats the string, resulting in `"hihi"`).
-So our type annotation said `x` should be an int, but we passed a str, and Python didn’t crash – it did something that perhaps we didn’t intend.
+So our type annotation said `x` should be an int, but we passed a str, and Python didn’t crash--it did something that perhaps we didn’t intend.
 A static type checker _would_ have warned us that `f("hi")` is not consistent with the annotation.
 If this were a bug (say we truly only wanted numbers there), the static check catches it, whereas at runtime Python happily did something else.
 On the flip side, if we had a case where passing a wrong type would crash (like `f(None)` would error, since `None * 2` is invalid), that would be caught at runtime if the line executes, but again a static checker would warn beforehand.